 When you enter a new space (or load an existing one), you’ll see a mesh graphic spreading over the space.
 This means your device is mapping your surroundings.
 While a HoloLens will learn a space over time, there are tips and tricks to map spaces.

-Delete nearby holograms.
-When you select this setting, HoloLens will erase all anchored holograms and all stored map data for the “current space” where the device is located.
-A new map section would be created and stored in the database for that location once holograms are again placed in that same space.
+When you select this setting, HoloLens erases all anchored holograms and all stored map data for the current space where the device is located.
+A new map section is created and stored in the database for that location once holograms are again placed in that same space.

-Delete all holograms.
-By selecting this setting, HoloLens will erase ALL map data and anchored holograms in the entire databases of spaces.
-No holograms will be rediscovered and any holograms need to be newly placed to again store map sections in the database.
+When you select this setting, HoloLens erases ALL map data and anchored holograms in the entire databases of spaces.
+Deleted holograms will not be rediscovered, and any holograms deleted will have to be replaced to again store map sections in the database.

 Holograms can be placed throughout your environment—high, low, and all around you—but you’ll see them through a holographic frame that sits in front of your eyes.
 To get the best view, make sure to adjust your device so you can see the entire frame.
 And don’t hesitate to walk around your environment and explore!

 For your holograms to look crisp, clear, and stable, your HoloLens needs to be calibrated just for you.
 When you first set up your HoloLens, you’ll be guided through this process.
 Later on, if holograms don’t look right or you’re seeing numerous errors, you can make adjustments.

 If you're having trouble-mapping spaces, try deleting nearby holograms and remapping the space.

 If your holograms look jittery or shaky, or if you’re having trouble placing holograms, the first thing to try is the Calibration app.
 This app can also help if you’re experiencing any discomfort while using your HoloLens.

 To get to the Calibration app, go to Settings > System > Utilities.
 Select Open Calibration and follow the instructions.